 In order to increase the load speed of your blog to generate high traffic from search engines, you must follow these 2 steps.

 - Find a good reliable web host.
 A good reliable web host guarantees fast loading of your blog and reduced to no downtime at all.

-- Next you must install a proper caching plugin on your WordPress blog.
-This plugin will make sure that blog is finely tuned as per search engine guidelines and help your blog load faster the next time.
+- Next, you must install a proper caching plugin on your WordPress blog.
+This plugin will make sure that the blog is finely tuned as per search engine guidelines and help your blog load faster the next time.

 Choosing any of the above 2 options won’t be enough to speed up your blog.
 You must follow both the above steps to get desired results.